School Policies

 • the student’s emergency contact details

-• an up-to-date ASCIA Action Plan for Anaphylaxis completed by the student’s medical practitioner.
+• an up-to-date ASCIA Action Plan for Anaphylaxis (RED) completed by the student’s medical practitioner

 Review and updates to Individual Anaphylaxis Management Plans